sniffy/sniffy/README.md

     connection.createStatement().execute("SELECT 1 FROM DUAL");
     // Sniffer.executedStatements() returns count of execute queries assertEquals(1, Sniffer.executedStatements());
-    // Sniffer.verifyNotMoreThanOne() throws an IllegalStateException if more than one query was executed; it also resets the counter to 0
+    // Sniffer.verifyNotMoreThanOne() throws an AssertionError if more than one query was executed; it also resets the counter to 0
     Sniffer.verifyNotMoreThanOne();
-    // Sniffer.verifyNotMore() throws an IllegalStateException if any query was executed Sniffer.verifyNotMore();
+    // Sniffer.verifyNotMore() throws an AssertionError if any query was executed Sniffer.verifyNotMore();
 }
 ```